password123456/setup-wordpress-with-security-best-practice/README.md

 ==== In Progress as of May 23, 2024. ====

+If you find this helpful, please the **"star"**:star2: to support further improvements.

 ## 1. Ensure that the Default WordPress Admin Username Has Been Changed

 When you install WordPress, the default admin username is "admin" unless you change it during the setup process.